[Edited and newly published version]

-Since then they have my undivided attention and I have Lzzy and her band in highest esteem.
+Since then they have my undivided attention and I have Lzzy Hale and her band in highest esteem.
 Halestorm produce high quality Rock of a kind that you will have trouble finding across the music industry these days.
 Produced and spit out with an aggressive venom that reminds you of Melodic Death Metal bands like Arch Enemy or Thrash Metal bands like Slayer.

 Only, this here record ain’t no metal.

 The album is very varied, alternating between pure, red-hot and hard’n’heavy rock (with some metal injected at times) and slower tracks like Familiar Taste of Poison.
-However, the latter are much cornier than the rosier ones found in other productions, like in Into the Wild Life.
+However, the latter is much cornier than the rosier ones found in other productions, like in Into the Wild Life.
 Some of my co-reviewers opined that the slower tracks were produced to please the mainstream listener, but I would not go as far.
 Interestingly, this corniness in slow motion tracks found in Halestorm resurfaced in their newest production Vicious.